PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 1. **Rootfs Partition:** This image contains the root filesystem.
 1. **Rootfs_hash Partition:** This image contains the Verity hash tree.

-For more information please refer to the [Trusted Board Boot Requirements CLIENT document](#ref-tbbr-client).
+For more information, please refer to the [Trusted Board Boot Requirements CLIENT document](#ref-tbbr-client).

 ## <a name="section-2-4"></a> 2.4 Flash partition layout